CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 ## Exercise 1: Create the app in Power Apps

-**IMPORTANT:** Do not proceed before going through the lab pre-requisite steps
+**IMPORTANT:** Do not proceed before going through the lab pre-requisite steps.

 ### Task 1: Sign-in to Power Apps web studio